rodrigonoguti/urlshortner/README.md

   - DATABASE_URL: your database string connection
 - Install dependencies with: npm install
 - Run the migrations with: npm typeorm migration:run
+- To run the tests, run on terminal: npm run test
-- Run on terminal: npm run start
+- To start, run on terminal: npm run start

 See [Postman Documentation](https://documenter.getpostman.com/view/1804582/TWDZJc4r)